Sowing the Seeds of Discontent to Gain Power

 We don't yet know the exact death toll, anywhere from a low of 60 to as many as 400 (based on the estimated number of missing people who have not survived), a human tragedy by any stretch of the imagination.
 As I write, protests continue across London not just against the negligence which let such a disaster happen, but against a weakened government as it attempts to negotiate Britain's exit from the European Union.
 Some forces would dearly love to seize any opportunity to derail Brexit and bring Britain back into line with their vision of a one world government.
 To even suggest such a calamity was made more likely by rapid population growth in the English capital only invites instant derision by vocal social justice warriors eager to blame a dwindling bunch of aristocrats within the Tory Party.

 However, as a rule it’s much easier to plan and build affordable housing and provide all essential services people need if we have a stable population and ensure most people can earn their upkeep.
 This means taking a holistic long-term gradualist view, rather than short-term view based on economic expediency or radical social engineering.
 Herein lies the crux of the matter.
-Most ordinary people, away from the hustle and bustle of our metropolises, take the gradualist view, while our political elite increasingly take the revolutionary view.
+Most ordinary people, away from the hustle and bustle of our metropolises, take the gradualist view, while our political elite increasingly take the radical view.
 If such a revolution empowered commoners, I might support it.
 But given the extreme concentration of power in a handful of transnational tech giants and banking cartels, this is not going to happen.
 We will just see the transfer of power from one bunch of elitists to another bunch, using the poor as mere pawns in their game.

 The Reincarnation of the Socialist Dream

 I think elements of socialism are desirable at a local community level.
-It’s called social solidarity or helping your neighbours.
+It’s called solidarity or helping your neighbours.
 Extremes of wealth and power do not bode well for social cohesion, but they’re inevitable in any system that relies on a technocratic elite.
 That said I think the steady advance of artificial intelligence and robotics alongside globalisation will destroy neoliberalism.
-Indeed we should start writing its obituaries soon.
+We should start writing its obituaries soon.
 Neoliberalism advocates the deregulation of large corporations so they can compete in an open worldwide market.
 The neoliberal era from the late 70s to the present day has seen an unprecedented rate of technological innovation and improvements in material living standards worldwide.
 Indeed many prophecies from the 1970s have not transpired yet.
 While we have had some localised famines, fewer people than ever, at least proportional terms, suffer from undernourishment.
 The big story of the last two to three decades has been the rapid movement of people in the developing world away from traditional rural lifestyles to large towns and cities and thus in touch with modern technology and subject to the rules of modern economics.
 Millions of Africans have gone from growing their own food to selling products and services in exchange for money they can use to buy food and other essentials of our modern way of life.
 While once we understood whence our daily bread came, now we just expect to have enough money in our bank account to purchase everything we need or desire in our local supermarket.
 Most of us fail to understand how our work translates into the physical goods or practical services we can afford.
 We may now see the rebranding socialism to mean universal basic income.

 Competition only works among the Highly Motivated